 As Earth’s surface processes were paralysed during the reign of the most severe ice ages it has ever known, its internal structure was very much alive, acting like a huge conveyor belt and driving plate tectonics.
 The continental remnants of Rodinia assembled into a new supercontinent, Pannotia – whose existence was so ephemeral that its break-up started before its full assemblage!
 The break-up caused Earth’s crust to be once again pulled apart and become fractured, causing underwater volcanic eruptions.
 When hot lava came into contact with water, it solidified into distinct pillow-shaped rocks, called ‘pillow lavas’.
 These rocks, known as the Tayvallich Volcanic Formation, are 600 million years old and preceded the opening of a new and vast ocean, called Iapetus, between Laurentia, Baltica and most of the other continental masses that had fused together to form Gondwana.
 The later closure of this ocean occurred after several continental collisions that led to an impressive mountain building event – the famous Caledonian Orogen.

-The first phase of the Caledonian Orogen – the one that gave the Grampian Terrane its name – occurred about 480-470 million years ago and was caused by a collision between Laurentia and a continental arc – a chain of volcanic islands that formed as the oceanic plate of the now-closing Iapetus ocean was being pushed under the continental plate of Laurentia.
+The first phase of the Caledonian Orogen – the one that gave the Grampian Terrane its name – occurred about 480-470 million years ago and was caused by a collision between Laurentia and an island arc – a chain of volcanic islands that formed as the oceanic plate of the now-closing Iapetus ocean was beginning to subduct.
 The climax of this collision caused rocks to be buried, heated and melted; some of these later solidified into large bodies of igneous rock called ‘plutons’.
 The Grampian metamorphism was not very intense, and part of the sedimentary rocks of the Dalradian Supergroup were little changed.
 Deformation was intense nonetheless and occurred in four distinct episodes.
 The rocks were buckled and folded to such extent that the whole sequence was rearranged into the shape of a fan.

 The mountain building event was followed by a long period of relative silence.
 The second phase of the Caledonian Orogen – Scandian – was caused by a collision between Laurentia and Baltica.
 This did not affect the Grampian Terrane, which was located further away from the main collision point.
 The distant effect of this collision, however, was the opening of faults, which facilitated subsequent large-scale magmatic intrusions.